bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-product-rows-get.md

-# Get Product Rows of the Estimate crm.quote.productrows.get
+# Get product rows of the quote crm.quote.productrows.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}